vikingdata/articles/databases/mysql/MYSQL_explain.md

 done with t1 9
 done with t1 10
 ```
-   * Run the follwing in mysql
+   * Run the following in mysql
 ```
 source insert_t1.sql;
 source insert_t2.sql;